bleepr/bleepr.github.io/cameron.markdown

 each bleepr device the devices are addressed by the MAC address of the bluetooth adapter.
 These messages are stored in a Redis key-value store which is then read by the relay process which forwards the message on to its destination device.
+Messages are indexed in Redis using the device's MAC address as the key, this is used to identify which device the message should be delivered to.

 A Redis server sits between these two acting as a key value store to allow messages to be forwarded asynchronously between the socket and the Bleepr device.
+Redis is an in memory key value store and was chosen as it supports a very simple publish/subscribe model where callbacks can be used to execute code when the value in Redis changes.
+Using a single program which had a thread that listened on the socket and passed messages to the device handling threads was also attempted but abandoned as this drastically increased complexity and made listening asynchronously for socket messages difficult.

-The relay is written in Python using the pygatt library which provides a simple interface between Python and "gatttool" which is the Linux command line utility for communicating with Bluetooth devices using the Generic Attribute Protocol (GATT).
+The relay is written in Python 2.7 using the pygatt library which provides a simple interface between Python and "gatttool" which is the Linux command line utility for communicating with Bluetooth devices using the Generic Attribute Protocol (GATT).
 I had to manually override the connect() method provided by this library to allow me to specify the "LE Address Type" argument as the default of "public" is incompatible with the hardware we are using.
+Python in general was used due to my extensive knowledge of it and the relative simplicity for functions such as multithreading and socket connections as well as the huge selection of libraries available.
+Version 2.7 in particular was used due to the fact that Python 2 and 3 are incompatible with each other and the pygatt library only supports Python 2.
+Python 2.7 is the newest version of Python 2 and is still widely used.

 The software is entirely asynchronous - It uses GATT Notifications so that when a Bleepr device sends a message, a callback is called on the relay.
 This is